flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 }).$mount('#app')
 ```

-When using the Vue Router, you don't pass a `render` property, but instead you use `router`.
+When using the Vue Router, you don't pass a `render` property but instead, you use `router`.

 The syntax used in the above example: